 “Their retirement dream vacation turned into a nightmare,” said the family’s attorney, Rick Morrison, of Beasley Allen in Montgomery, Ala.

-Wood’s family is suing Goodyear Tire and Rubber Co. and Monaco Coach Corp., alleging that the tires on their RV were defective and unreasonably dangerous.
+Wood’s family is suing Goodyear Tire and Rubber Co. and Monaco Coach Corp., alleging that the RV tires were defective and unreasonably dangerous.
 The case, slated for trial in September, is one of a growing number of lawsuits linking the failures in large motor homes to serious and fatal accidents.
-Morrison estimated that about 20 lawsuits have been filed nationwide involving tire failures in large RV’s.
+Morrison estimated that about 20 lawsuits have been filed nationwide involving RV tire failures.

 “Recipe for disaster”